albski/sitespy/README.md

 ### sitespy is a terminal-driven visual change detector for websites

 The project suspended due to a willingness to explore more Go.
-Find this project in Go [<here>](https://github.com/albski/deltasite).
+Find this project in Go [here](https://github.com/albski/deltasite 'Δsite')